fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 }
 ```

-The gauge will look like as shown below:
+The gauge will look as shown below:

 {% embed_chart gauges-and-widgets-angular-example-3.js %}